yassato/AraAphidGWAS/manuscript/manuscript.md

 Because transgenic approaches may not be effective to identify mutation sites affecting quantitative traits, natural alleles need to be created using genome editing technology and then exchanged between natural accessions by crossing [@tsuchimatsu2020adaptive].
 Such quantitative complementation tests [@tsuchimatsu2020adaptive; @kakui2022pollen] will be needed to identify natural causal variants that alter aphid abundance through delayed growth.

-Discovery of flowering-associated loci is sometimes of main interests in GWAS, but other times conceals net genetic effects on other complex traits of interests [@hori2012variation; @onogi2016uncovering].
+Discovery of flowering-associated loci is sometimes of main interests in GWAS, but this may also conceal direct genetic associations between a focal locus and other complex traits of interests [@hori2012variation; @onogi2016uncovering].
 Our GWAS of aphid abundance unexpectedly led us to detect a significant rare variant that was also partially associated with the bolting.
 By correcting the plant size and flowering time as confounding factors, we were able to detect substantial contributions of plant apparency to aphid abundance.
 This finding does not indicate the irrelevance of chemical and physical defense traits to herbivore colonization.